sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - summarizer.md

       "id": "summarized",
       "method": {
         "id": "summarizer",
-        "source_id": "_source_results_topic",
+        /* field ID containing the source snippet */ "source_id": "_source_results_topic",
-        /* instructions for GPT3 for extracting data from source paragraph*/ "instructions": "List all the diseases and disease subtypes mentioned below along with their population prevalence, country or region, and year, if applicable", /* the field IDs GPT3 must apply to the extracted data */ "fields": [
+        /* instructions for GPT3 for extracting data from source snippet*/ "instructions": "List all the diseases and disease subtypes mentioned below along with their population prevalence, country or region, and year, if applicable", /* the field IDs GPT3 must apply to the extracted data */ "fields": [